Last Updated: 7/10/23 | July 10th, 2023

-And while tourist buses are very convenient, they are also usually about 25% more expensive than the buses locals use.
-They generally cost $5-8 USD for a 5-6-hour journey; overnight buses are $22 USD or more depending on distance.
+Tourist/VIP buses are very convenient, though they are also usually quite a bit more expensive than the buses locals use.
+They generally cost $5-7 USD for a 2-3-hour journey, $10-15 USD for a 5-6-hour trip, and $20-35 USD or more for overnight buses depending on distance.

-Train service in Southeast Asia is basically nonexistent other than in Thailand, the only country that has an extensive train system around the country (and onward to Singapore), and Vietnam, which has a train along the coast, though it is slow and expensive compared to the bus (1,445,445 VND/$62 USD from Hanoi to Ho Chi Minh City instead of 695,865 VND/$30 USD).
+Train service in Southeast Asia is basically nonexistent other than in Thailand, the only country that has an extensive train system around the country (and onward to Singapore), and Vietnam, which has a train along the coast, though it is slow and expensive compared to the bus ($45 USD for a 13.5-hour train ride from Hanoi to Hue instead of $14 USD and 11 hours on the bus).

 Train prices are determined by distance and class, so the farther you go, the more you pay.
-Night trains with sleeper cars are more expensive than day trains: the night train to Chiang Mai from Bangkok takes 12 hours and costs 965 THB ($29 USD) for a sleeper seat, but that same train during the day is 230 THB ($7 USD).
+Night trains with sleeper cars are more expensive than day trains: the night train to Chiang Mai from Bangkok takes 12 hours and costs $29 USD for a sleeper seat, but that same train during the day is $7 USD.

-You can travel by train between Singapore, Johor Bahru, Kuala Lumpur, Penang, and Bangkok as well.
-It’s a long journey that will take you over a day to get there, but you can find fares for as little as $80 USD.
-If you’re a train enthusiast, it’s one of the most classic rides out there.
+You can travel by train between Singapore, Johor Bahru, Kuala Lumpur, Penang, and Bangkok as well, though it’s a long journey that will take you at least 2 days to get there.
+If you’re a train enthusiast, it’s one of the most classic rides out there, although there is no direct train, so you will have to book all your tickets separately unless you travel on the luxurious Eastern & Oriental Express (which starts at $3,100 USD per person).
 If you have the time, I highly recommend the experience.

 I don’t recommend renting a car.
 Rental cars are expensive and the roads here are nuts.
 I would never drive around the region.

 However, a lot of people motorbike around the area.
 I don’t know much about this, but Travelfish does.
 He’s the guru on this.
-Check it out here.
+Check out his guide here.

 While this won’t be your main way of getting around, it will definitely come into play in certain countries.
 If you’re exploring the islands of Thailand, for example, you’ll need to rely on boats and ferries.
 And if you’re backpacking around Indonesia or the Philippines, ferries will be the cheapest way to island-hop (but definitely not the fastest!).